*The deadline to submit a grant to NCLS is August 3, 2018.

 · Cost estimates must come from one or more contractors.
 Cost estimates from Architects are not acceptable.

 · Projects that have been started but are not complete at the time of application, are eligible.
-However, only expenditures made after July 1, 2016 are eligible.
-Expenditures from January 1 to June 30, 2016 may be used towards the total project cost.
+However, only expenditures made after July 1, 2018 are eligible for direct construction aid.
+Expenditures from January 1 to June 30, 2018 may be used towards the total project cost.

 · Only one project may be submitted for each building.